aajonusnet/aajonusnet/md/Interviews/London Times Interview.md

 well as foods have to be completely dead of all natural health-promoting microbes for them to have endless shelflives.

-In order for people to ignore and fight adamantly against healthpromoting raw foods and eat only processed foods, people must be afraid of microbes in their foods.
+In order for people to ignore and fight adamantly against health-promoting raw foods and eat only processed foods, people must be afraid of microbes in their foods.
 Take for example the scares of last 2 years.
 First, it was contaminated spinach which was always considered blood and musclebuilding